anoopkcn/obsidian-reference-map/README.md

     (4) Click to open a list of all cited papers (References)

     (5) Click to open a list of all citing papers (Citations)

+Check out the settings tab to configure the plugin.

 ![obsidian-reference-map-ref-cite](./images/obsidian-reference-map-ref-cite.png)